Skip to content

 Positive flotation findings.
 Floating lung lobes or lung pieces indicate that air has entered the alveoli and inflated them at some point.
 This is consistent with air-breathing, but is not confined to voluntary respiration after live birth.

 The limitations: when positive flotation does not prove live birth.
 This is the critical medico-legal caveat.
 Artificial respiration administered to a stillborn infant (by a midwife, medical attendant, or bystander attempting resuscitation) can inflate the lungs without the infant ever breathing independently.
 Putrefaction produces gas in all tissues, including the lung parenchyma; a putrefied infant's lungs will float even if the infant was stillborn, and the floating is due to decomposition gas, not air-breathing.
-In cases of suspected infanticide where the body has been concealed for days or weeks, the hydrostatic test is unreliable.
+In cases of suspected infanticide where the body has been concealed for days or weeks and decomposition has begun, the hydrostatic test is unreliable.
 Intrauterine breathing movements in distress (gasping by the fetus before delivery, detected by antenatal monitoring) can partially inflate the lungs before the fetus is born dead.

 When negative flotation does not prove stillbirth.
 Sinking lungs indicate the alveoli contain no air.
 But atelectatic (collapsed) lungs in a live-born premature infant who died immediately may sink despite live birth; hyaline membrane disease (now called respiratory distress syndrome) in a premature infant can cause the lungs to fail to expand normally despite live birth.